Oppevara/h5p-rubric/README.md

 ## Development

-Install dependencies and run the linter by typing `npm ruin lint`.
+Install dependencies and run the linter by typing `npm run lint`.

 ## License